Top 5 Business Loan Options for Covering Payroll

 Understanding the true cost of borrowing starts with a close look at rates and fees.

 • Interest rates.
-Lower rates save money over the repayment period, but eligibility may depend on your credit score.
+Lower rates save money over the repayment period, but eligibility may depend on your credit score and credit history.

 • Origination fees.
-Some loans include upfront costs that can affect the total loan amount.
+Some loans include up-front costs that reduce what you actually receive.

 Check Credit Score Requirements